 The American Cancer Society is one of the largest, most-comprehensive cancer organizations out there, providing a wealth of free information and services to cancer patients all around the world.
 Given the organization’s size, there are likely a ton of resources near you.
 You can find out what the American Cancer Society provides for cancer patients by giving them a call at 800-227-2345 or by visiting their website.

 Cancer.Net is a website that brings together the collective expertise of the American Society of Clinical Oncology (ASCO) and provides a host of services for patients and families grappling with cancer.
-Of those on this short list, Cancer.Net is probably one of the single most comprehensive free resources on the Internet.
+A must-visit comprehensive free resource for cancer patients and families.

 Cancer Care is a 501(c)(3) organization with professional support and resources for anyone impacted by a cancer diagnosis.
 Services, “including counseling and support groups, education, financial assistance and practical help—are provided by professional oncology social workers” are totally free.